27 December 2022

 As insinuated earlier, although I have called this work an article, its structure is much more similar to an average treatise of the time, despite its short length.
 Casmir begins with a historical summary of German fencing and a discussion of the health benefits of fencing, particularly for German youths.
 He then starts the technical material with foil, which appears to be largely based on Masaniello Parise's method.2

 Some notable deviations from Parise's method, however, are first evident in the body carriage.
-Parise's slight rear-weightedness is not present here (perhaps even being slightly forward-weighted), and he advocates full torso lean when lunging.
+Parise's slight rear-weightedness is not present here (perhaps even being slightly forward-weighted), and Casmir advocates full torso lean when lunging instead of Parise's fully upright body.

 Casmir describes the same four traditional parries as Parise, but calls the half-circle parry Quint (5th), which was another common name for it among northern Italians,3 and although he prescribes parry of 3rd to be performed with the nails down like Parise, for the thrust by glide in 3rd he advises to supinate the hand during the arm extension.
 Further northern Italian influence is also apparent in his inclusion of the coupé and the counteraction, actions typically excluded in Neapolitan fencing.
 He finishes this section with 10 conventional exercises, which he recommends even advanced fencers to do every lesson.